CTOL: Conventional landing

-During landing, the aircraft will start approaching flight towards the runway at a steady airspeed and altitude, while communicating with air traffic control and waiting ground approval for landing.
-Once confirmed safe to approach, the aircraft begins its descent in final approach, lining up with the runway using visual approach or guided by instrument landing system.
+During landing, the aircraft will start approaching flight towards the runway at a steady airspeed and altitude, sometimes in holding, while communicating with air traffic control and waiting for approval to land.
+Once confirmed safe to approach, the aircraft begins its descent in final approach towards the airport/airfield, lining up with the runway using visual approach or guided by instrument landing system.
 The aircraft will also decelerate using air brakes to a minimum steady flight speed, while pitching up in a flare until the landing gears contact the runway in a relatively dampened touchdown.
-Until all the landing gears contact the runway and the aircraft stabilized safely into its normal horizontal posture, its engine will stay powered in case of unplanned circumstances where a touch-and-go re-takeoff needs to be performed.
+Until all the landing gears contact the runway and the aircraft stabilized safely into its normal horizontal posture, its engine will stay powered up in case of unplanned circumstances where a touch-and-go re-takeoff needs to be performed.

 Once the touchdown is secured, the engines power down and the aircraft coasts along the runway in a decelerating rollout until it slows down to the taxiing speed and then exits the runway into a taxiway and/or apron.

-Seaplanes and amphibious aircraft, instead of using runways, take off and land directly on the surface of water bodies.
-For ease of air traffic control and safety, they are often directed to perform takeoff and landing in designated stretches of waterways near water aerodromes, away from docks, marinas and busy shipping lanes.